 Primarily because of its location in the capital of the Roman Empire, the church in Rome slowly began gaining some prominence.
-When the Roman Emperor Constantine legalized the Christian faith, and ended the persecution of Christians with the Edict of Milan in 313, the church in Rome gained even further prominence.
-As the church in Rome allied itself with the Roman government, it continued to grow in its size, authority, and influence.
-As early as the third century the leaders of the church in Rome were claiming for themselves a supremacy over other churches throughout the Empire when it came to matters of doctrine.
+When the Roman Emperor Constantine legalized the Christian faith and ended the persecution of Christians with the Edict of Milan in 313, the church in Rome gained even further prominence.
+As the church in Rome allied itself with the Roman government, it continued to grow in size, authority, and influence.
+As early as the third century the leaders of the church in Rome were claiming for themselves supremacy over other churches throughout the Empire when it came to matters of doctrine.
 By the sixth century, the church in Rome was exercising jurisdiction over the churches.

 In 590 AD, Gregory the First, the bishop of Rome, expanded the authority of the Church to include military and civil power.
 Though Gregory did not claim to be a theologian, some of his beliefs became essentials in Catholic theology.
-He believed in purgatory and taught that masses celebrated in behalf of the dead could relieve their pains there.
+He believed in purgatory and taught that masses celebrated on behalf of the dead could relieve their pains there.
 After Gregory, these ideas would become widely accepted.
 A Christianity that looked to Rome for leadership was definitely beginning to take shape.

 And thus, the Roman Catholic Church was born.

 There is no compelling evidence to support the widely held Catholic belief that Peter was the first bishop or “Pope” of the church in Rome.
 This commonly held belief is fraught with problems.
 Why do Evangelical Christians think that?
-Well, hare are a couple reasons.
+Well, here are a couple of reasons.

 In the first century AD the apostle Paul wrote a letter to the church at Rome.
 It’s now called the Book of Romans.
 At the close of his letter (Romans 16:3-16), Paul greets more than two dozen people by name, but not Peter.
 That would be a strange omission if Peter was living in Rome, and especially if he was the overseer of the church there.